foundations-fall-2016/session2/README.md

 }
 ```

-Let try adding manipulating the display of another item:
+Placing the new class at a high level allows us to manipulate the display of other items:

 ```css
 .showme #wrapper {